memgraph/memgraph/docs/user_technical/open-cypher.md

 #### Unicode Codepoints in String Literal

-Use `\u` followed by 4 hex digits in string literal for UTF-16 codepoint and '\U' with 8 hex digits for UTF-32 codepoint in Memgraph.
+Use `\u` followed by 4 hex digits in string literal for UTF-16 codepoint and `\U` with 8 hex digits for UTF-32 codepoint in Memgraph.

 ### Difference from Neo4j's Cypher Implementation